NAIST-SE/PATSQL/README.md

 ```

 ## How to execute the synthesis?
-PATSQL does not prepare a main method.
+PATSQL does not have a main method.
+SQL synthesis examples are provided as JUnit test cases.
 A basic test case is included in `patsql.synth.RASynthesizerTest.ExampleForSQLSynthesis`.
 You can follow this test case to use the tool.